Primary Early Years Education with QTS PGCE

 |Subject(s):||Education and Teaching|

 Successful completion of the programme leads to recommendation for Qualified Teacher Status (QTS).

-- Subject and Curriculum Knowledge – you will learn about the national curriculum at key stage 1 for each subject and discover how to plan, teach and assess across the whole primary age range.
-You will also learn about the early years foundation stage and the areas of learning and development within this.
-A critical appreciation of theoretical perspectives, philosophies and research-based findings will also be conveyed;
+The second element is Subject and Curriculum Knowledge.
+This covers the national curriculum at key stage one for every subject, showing you how to plan, teach, and assess primary age pupils.
+You’ll learn about the early years foundation stage and learning and development areas within this too.

 A combination of academic study, group discussion and reflection, practical and work-based learning in the classroom will give you the knowledge and skills you need to become an excellent teacher.
 You will be supported by online and distance learning materials and encouraged to develop key skills, including the use of ICT, to support your own learning.